Markavella2/Markavella2/README.md

 - ⚡ Fun fact: **I met my wife on a volleyball court and we play competitive volleyball together.**

-- 💻 **Projects: Below are a few gifs of my portfolio and other projects I've worked on:**

 <h2 align="center">Projects </h2>
 <div align="center">
 <table>